 If the lameness is in the rear, he'll drop his hip slightly on the side that is lame.
-Horses with hindquarter stiffness on both sides will have stilted gaits, and not bob their head.
+Horses with hindquarter stiffness on both sides will have stilted gaits, and not bob their heads.
 The head bob is the horse is attempting to take the weight off of its leg.

 When looking for the site of injury, start with the hooves and work your way up.
 Stone bruising, tender soles after a trim and injury or strain anywhere up the leg can cause a horse to be lame.
 Navicular, punctures or even an advanced case of thrush in the hooves can cause a horse to be lame.
 Further up the leg, tendon or ligament strain can cause slight lameness.
-Bone chips in the joints, arthritis and many other problems can cause slight lameness.
+Bone chips in the joints, arthritis, and many other problems can cause slight lameness.

 Causes of Lameness

 On very close inspection, you might notice stone bruising on the sole of the hoof, slight puffiness somewhere on the leg that indicates swelling, or sensitive areas that make the horse wince when palpitated.
 Signs of injury can include swelling, heat and a visible mark where the horse might have injured itself.
 Lameness can be caused by any type of injury while working or in the pasture or stall.
-Or, hoof problems can occur from a poor diet, poor farrier care or microbial infections such as thrush and grease heel.
+Or, hoof problems can occur from a poor diet, poor farrier care, or microbial infections such as thrush and grease heel.